MCDReforged/MCDReforged/docs/source/plugin_dev/plugin_format.rst

            __init__.py
        mcdreforged.plugin.json

-Optionally, a zipped plugin can have some other useful files that will be recognized by MCDR:
+Optionally, a packed plugin can have some other useful files that will be recognized by MCDR:

 * ``requirements.txt``, indicating the python package requirement of your plugin.
 It'll be checked before plugin loading
 * ``lang/``, a folder storing translation files in json (``.json``) or yaml (``.yml``) format.
 MCDR will automatically load and register translation files in this folder

-You can include any other files or folders inside your zipped plugin.
+You can include any other files or folders inside your packed plugin.
 You can access them via `open_bundled_file <classes/ServerInterface.html#open-bundled-file>`__ method in `ServerInterface <classes/ServerInterface.html>`__

-Here's an example file tree of a valid zipped plugin with more possible files:
+Here's an example file tree of a valid packed plugin with more possible files:

 ::